 Most discussion about resilience of our energy system focuses on supply and infrastructure.
 Supply and infrastructure are essential parts of a resilience strategy.
 Our goal is to remind you that the demand side also plays an important and meaningful role in grid resilience.
 Energy efficiency (EE) and demand response (DR) can complement other resilience investments.
-The OED should not overlook these low-cost, high-benefit resources.
+The Commission should not overlook these low-cost, high-benefit resources as you consider grid resilience projects.